Priyanshu23u/Ignite_Sentiment_Analysis/README.md

-Ignite Sentiment Analysis
+FlipKart Sentiment Analysis

 📌 Overview

-Ignite Sentiment Analysis is a deep learning-based project designed to classify sentiment in Flipkart product reviews.
+Flipkart Sentiment Analysis is a deep learning-based project designed to classify sentiment in Flipkart product reviews.
 Using Natural Language Processing (NLP) and Neural Networks, this model can determine whether a review is positive or negative.

 🚀 Features